nighres/nighres/README.rst

 * Java JDK >= 1.7
 * JCC >= 3.0

-For some functionalities you need extra packages

-* Nipype & ANTs (for registration using ANTs)
-* dipy (for dots segmentation)
-* Pandas (for working with surface meshes)
-* Nilearn (for plotting in the examples)

 For more information on how to install Nighres or use its docker version, please see the `installation page of the documentation<https://nighres.readthedocs.io/en/latest/installation.html#installing-nighres>`_.